thavlik/vpn-operator/README.md

 ### Choosing a VPN service
 Some services are more amenable for use with vpn-operator than others.
 Maximum number of connected devices is an important contractual detail.

 It's probably worth paying a premium to have access to a larger pool of IPs across more regions.
 For example, when using a `Mask` to download a video using a cloaked `Pod` (such as with [ytdl-operator](https://github.com/thavlik/ytdl-operator)), failed attempts due to constantly using banned IPs will slow overall progress more than if the service's bandwidth were reduced.
-Slow downloads are acceptable as long as the service is reliable.
+Slow downloads are usually acceptable as long as the service is reliable.

 ## License
 All code in this repository is released under [MIT](LICENSE-MIT) / [Apache 2.0](LICENSE-Apache) dual license, which is extremely permissive.
 Please open an issue if somehow these terms are insufficient.